Morehouse College: The Maroon Tiger

 The college's weekly student-run newspaper is The Maroon Tiger.
 Founded in 1898 as The Athenaeum, it was renamed in 1925.
 American poet and writer Thomas Dent was a contributor while he attended from 1948 to 1952, as was Martin Luther King Jr. Maroon Tiger former editors and contributors include Geoff Bennett, Vann R. Newkirk II, Donovan Ramsey, Tre'vell Anderson, Lerone Bennett Jr., Shaun King as well as a host of others.
 The 2008–2009 staff sought to expand the newspaper into a news organization by creating Morehouse's first television news program, Tiger TV, and advancing online news coverage.

 Miss Maroon & White

 Several Spelman and Clark Atlanta juniors that advance past preliminary interviews compete for the title of Miss Maroon & White through a formal campaign and beauty pageant process during the spring semester of each year.
 Only Morehouse students can vote to determine the winner which is the contestant that best represents the ideal counterpart for a Morehouse Man.
-Miss Maroon & White and her royal court (two runners-ups known as attendants) collectively serve as official Morehouse ambassadors and represents the womanly embodiment of the institution.
+Miss Maroon & White and her royal court (two runners-up known as attendants) collectively serve as official Morehouse ambassadors and represents the womanly embodiment of the institution.
 The tradition of crowning a young woman as Miss Maroon & White began in 1936 with Juanita Maxie Ponder of Spelman College winning the first crown.
 Miss Maroon & White is the longest active pageant title in the Atlanta University Center.